Understanding Air Purifier Electricity Costs

 What Affects Air Purifier Electricity Costs?

-Your total cost comes down to the machine’s wattage, your daily run time, and your local utility rate.
-Most medium-room purifiers pull between 40 and 60 watts on high.
-The Coway Airmega AP-1512HH, for example, maxes out at 57 watts.
-If you drop the fan speed to low or auto, that power draw plummets to single digits.
-Check your latest utility bill for your exact kilowatt-hour (kWh) rateโ€”the national average hovers around 16 cents, but regional differences will drastically change your final math.
+Your total cost depends on the machine’s motor type, fan speed, daily run time, and your local utility rate.
+Older air purifiers with AC motors consume significantly more power than modern units using DC brushless motors.
+Most medium-room purifiers pull between 40 and 60 watts on their highest setting.
+The Coway Airmega AP-1512HH maxes out at 57 watts when pushing its full 250 CADR.
+If you drop the fan speed to low or rely on the auto setting, that power draw plummets to single digits—often around 4 to 6 watts.
+Check your latest utility bill for your exact kilowatt-hour (kWh) rate.
+The national average hovers around 16 cents, but regional differences in places like California or Hawaii will drastically change your final math.

 Calculating Running Costs